‘Gone With The Wind’ Pulled From HBO Max In Wake Of Black Lives Matter Protests

-Gone With The Wind was recently pulled from the library of HBO Max, as a reaction to the Black Lives Matter demonstrations being carried out across the country.
+Gone With The Wind was recently pulled from the library of HBO Max, in reaction to the Black Lives Matter demonstrations being carried out across the country.
 AFP reported early Wednesday morning the move was made as numerous television and streaming services are reassessing their offerings.

-The 1939 epic film has won multiple awards for its depiction of the deep south during the civil war.
-Its depiction of slaves who were happy in their lives and the heroism of those who owned them has drawn criticism over the years.
+The 1939 film has won multiple awards for its depiction of the deep south during the civil war.
+However, its depiction of slaves as people who were happy in their lives and its emphasis on the heroism of those who owned them has drawn criticism over the years.

 “Gone With The Wind is a product of its time and depicts some of the ethnic and racial prejudices that have, unfortunately, been commonplace in American society.
 These racist depictions were wrong then and are wrong today, and we felt that to keep this title up without an explanation and a denouncement of those depictions would be irresponsible.” an HBO Max spokesperson said in a recent statement.

-The streaming service pulling the title from its library comes just one day after 12 Years a Slave writer John Ridley penned an oped calling for the movie to be removed.
+The streaming service pulled the title from its library just one day after 12 Years a Slave writer John Ridley penned an op-ed calling for the movie to be removed.
 In his Los Angeles Times article, Ridley said Gone With The Wind does more than simply “fall short.”
 Ridley added the film ignores the horrors of slavery and perpetuates some of the “most painful stereotypes of people of color.”

 The same HBO Max spokesperson said Gone With The Wind isn’t gone from the platform forever.
 The company has plans to bring the movie back at a later date.
 When it does return, the company said it will be accompanied by a discussion about race and the way the film portrays the era.
 The company also promised when the movie does return, there won’t be edits made.
 HBO Max said making any changes would pretend as though the prejudices depicted never existed at all.